rainbowmga/timetravel/notes.md

   - acceptance criteria 1-4
 Normally I write unit tests as I implement the code, but I'd need more time to get used to Go again, so I'll likely just use Postman or Python to visually check for expected results
   - acceptance criteria 5: kill the server and restart, see if a GET request still returns data
+- Optimization for DB
+  - modify primary keys, add indexes as needed